This park is currently closed due to fire hazard.

-- Progress Point campsite on Tchentlo Lake has a toilet installed and is maintained with a picnic table and fire ring.
+- Progress Point Campsite on Tchentlo Lake is maintained and has a toilet, picnic table and fire ring.

-- Tchentlo campsite on Tchentlo Lake has been updated and maintained with three picnic tables and an outhouse.
+- Tchentlo Campsite on Tchentlo Lake is maintained, has been updated, includes three picnic tables and an outhouse.

-- Limestone and Indata campsites on Indata Lake has been updated and maintained, each with a picnic table, outhouse and fire ring.
+- Limestone and Indata Campsites on Indata Lake are maintained, have been updated, and each have a picnic table, outhouse and fire ring.

 - Any person acting as a guide or offering guiding services in Nation Lakes Provincial Park must hold a valid Park Use Permit (Park, Conservancy and Recreation Area Regulation, Section 4).

 - Please pack out your garbage and do not leave fires unattended.

 - Be bear aware.
 Store food where bears cannot reach it, and do not keep food in your tent.